Macquarie-University-DSC/devops_primer_workshop/README.md

 We can now start and enable this with `sudo systemctl start tasks-api`, `sudo systemctl status tasks-api` and `sudo systemctl enable tasks-api`.

+We can enable the systemd config we wrote with
+`sudo ln -s /etc/nginx/sites-available/api.conf /etc/nginx/sites-enabled/api.conf`.
+This creates a symbolic link to our config to a location that nginx can read, being symbolic if we change anything in sites-available, it will change in sites-enabled.

 We can activate our application in http with, `sudo systemctl restart nginx`.

 Our last step for setting up our api with systemd is creating a service that